ernanesa/MoviesAndSeriesCatalog/README.md

-# 🎬 MoviesAndSeriesCatalog - Your Home Cinema
+# 🎬 Movies And Series Catalog - Your Home Cinema

 ![.NET Version](https://img.shields.io/badge/.NET-10-512BD4?style=for-the-badge&logo=dotnet)
 ![React Version](https://img.shields.io/badge/React-19-61DAFB?style=for-the-badge&logo=react)

-**SeriesCatalog** is a modern Fullstack application designed to manage your personal catalog of movies and series.
+**Movies And Series Catalog** is a modern Fullstack application designed to manage your personal catalog of movies and series.
 With a Dark Mode interface and a high-performance API, the project offers a fluid and professional user experience.

 ---